Meet the Board

 Sarai Tibbitts - Human Resources Advisor - Kaitohutohu Pūmanawa Tāngata

-Sarai has worked in the Human Resources space for over 10 years, and provides support and advice to the Leadership Team and staff on HR matters.
-She has a Bachelors degree majoring in Human Resources Management and Industrial Relations, with a minor in Marketing.
+Sarai has worked in the Human Resources space for more than 10 years, and provides support and advice to the Leadership Team and staff on HR matters.
+She has a Bachelor degree majoring in Human Resources Management and Industrial Relations, with a minor in Marketing.
 She has previously competed as a New Zealand age group triathlete and, more recently, can be found exploring our big beautiful backyard (Aotearoa) with her husband and two children.

 sarai@nzonair.govt.nz

-Conall Aird – Business Affairs Advisor (Legal) - Kaitohutohu Kirimana Pakihi (Ture)
+Rebecca Tang – Business Affairs Advisor - Kaitohutohu Kirimana Pakihi

 conall@nzonair.govt.nz